 Overarching Messages: These messages resonate with all audiences and can be used in multiple applications, on multiple channels.

-Next, your messaging should contain three key elements:
+Next, your messaging should always contain three key elements:

-- Now, what?
-Tell the recipient what to do.
+3. Now, what?
+Tell the recipient exactly what to think and do.

 As you craft, review and revise your messages, ask yourself:

 1. Are these messages simple?
 Are they direct, and easy to understand?

 2. Have I captured what my audience needs to hear, not what I want to say?
 Are my messages recipient-oriented?

 3. Do I use everyday language?
 No jargon, no acronyms.
 Have I written my messages the way people actually talk?

 We refer to these key elements of effective messaging as The Pathway to Great Messaging.